wri/hermes/README.md

 That's it.
 Pretty simple.

 Note that App Engine admins can manually invoke the `/cron/update` endpoint to send out update emails.
 Similarly they can invoke the `/cron/digest` endpoint to trigger the digest email.
+You can also hit `/cron/digest?test=true` to get an HTML response message with the digest.